Contents

 (an electronic circuit board)

-Most Common Electrical Circuit for Beginners
+Most Common Electrical Circuits for Beginners

 Amplifier Circuits

-To begin with, devices whose application is to increase the magnitude of the input signal mainly use amplifier circuits.
-For example, a small sound signal input to a sensor in radio increases into a more significant output signal relayed onto a loudspeaker.
+To begin with, devices whose application is to increase the magnitude of the input signal use amplifier circuits.
+For example, a small sound signal input to a sensor in the radio increases into a more significant output signal relayed onto a loudspeaker.
 For instance, the change promoted by an amplifier from having an input signal of 1 volt to an output of 50 volts is called Gain.

 A good amplifier has a gain that remains constant regardless of the value of the input signal.